 Start and finish area

-The start and the finish take place on the “evenementenveld”, the field right of the central entrance lane of the University of Twente.
-This link provides more info:
+The start and the take place at the ‘evenementenveld’, the field on the right of the Drienerlolaan (the central entrance lane of the University of Twente) immediately after the main entrance of the UT.
+This link provides more info.

 7522 NB Enschede

 There are parking facilities on the campus of the University of Twente.
 We advise to use the parking spot at the Spiegel, just opposite the start and finish area, or P0 (to the right after the main entrance).

 In sports centre of the University of Twente, there are enough showers that can be used by participants.
 Please leave the dressing rooms neat and don’t rinse your clothes or shoes under the shower; take your dirty clothes home in a plastic bag.

 At the start and finish area, there is a guarded storage space for luggage.
 At your registration, you receive a label with your start number which you can attach to your bag.
 After the run, you can pick up your bag with the number on your shirt and/or wristband as proof.